chrisleedavis/deliverytracker/README.md

 2.  log creation requires token
 3. DONE     login screen extra button
 4. DONE     username in user model needs to be fixed/changed to email
-5. ERN TO DO   center body elements on login and register
+5. DONE   center body elements on login and register